Kernicterus/Cub3d_42/README.md

 ![Image1](screenshots/image.png)

-## Project Overview
+## Description
-This project is a C-based implementation of a raycasting engine designed to create a simple 3D game reminiscent of Wolfenstein 3D.
 The primary objective is to develop a basic first-person game where the player navigates through a maze-like environment.
 The raycasting technique is used to simulate 3D perspectives within a 2D grid, rendering walls, floors, and objects based on the player's viewpoint.
 The project involves key concepts such as player movement, sprites, collision detection, and minimalistic graphics rendering to achieve a retro gaming experience.

 ## Installation